Skip to content

 Health Clearance

-Students must complete the health clearance process before moving in.
+Students must complete the health clearance process before moving into on-campus housing.

 Off-Campus Housing